NashTech-Labs/AzureInstallNugetTool.ado/README.md

 | NugetToolVersion | Version of NuGet.exe to install | String | | | Optional | A version or version range that specifies the NuGet version to make available on the path.
 Use x as a wildcard |
 | checkLatest | Always check for new versions | Boolean | false | true / false | Optional | When this boolean is set to true, the task always checks for and downloads the latest available version of NuGet.exe that satisfies the version spec.  |

-These parameters provide multiple use case options for the setvariables templates pipeline, enable/disable flags for the utilization of different templates as per the requirements.
+These parameters provide multiple use case options for the dotnet templates pipeline, enable/disable flags for the utilization of different templates as per the requirements.

 ## Use Cases

-### Direct use of a template

 You can directly call a particular template as per the requirement. for example: